bignerdranch/why_elixir/README.md

 ## Cons

-- Fewer libraries than Ruby == more often have to reinvent the wheel.
+- There are fewer libraries in Elixir than in Ruby, so we'd have more times when we have to write something ourselves.
 However:
   - We can use the many existing Erlang libraries
   - New Elixir libraries are being added quickly
   - Any remaining gaps are a chance for BNR to "make a name for ourselves" in Elixir by creating a great open source tool